 When was the last time you called a friend?
 If it feels like a distant memory, make the effort to change that.
 If they’re not reaching out, take the initiative and suggest something.

 The same goes for family.
 Call your parents or siblings – don’t wait for a reason!

 If you find yourself staying in all the time when you’re not with your partner, you might start resenting the distance between you.
 Instead, don’t wait for anyone else to be available – go out by yourself and do something fun.

 If you really feel self-conscious about doing something alone, go with a friend or join a Meetup group.

 One thing that’s difficult to achieve in long distance relationships is the sensual component that comes naturally when you’re together, since you’re missing all of the subtle daily interactions you have with another person (including sex – but also kissing, being held, falling asleep next to each other).

 Taking time to slow down and reconnect with your senses can be soothing in the times you can’t be together and it can help remind you that showing kindness to yourself is as important as taking care of each other.

 Take a hot bath, do some type of exercise that you enjoy, or cook your favourite meals.

 6. Nurture hobbies that have nothing to do with the relationship

-A supportive partner should motivate you to keep doing things that help you grow, even if they’re not things you do together.
+As much as it can be amazing to work on shared goals with your long distance partner, a supportive partner should motivate you to keep doing things that help you grow, even if they’re not things you do together.